Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 Q10.Working on the cooperating end of a limited service listing may require me to perform additional duties beyond what I would ordinarily perform when working with a "full service" listing.
 How will I know at the outset if a listing in the MLS will be less than full service?

-A Because cooperating brokers who sell the listings of such limited service brokers may find it necessary to perform duties ordinarily performed by so-called "full service” brokers, an MLS, in its discretion, may adopt a "disclosure rule" where limited service listings are identified in the MLS.
-To that end, C.A.R. includes such a disclosure rule in its Model MLS Rules.
-These Model "Scope of Service" Rules (7.2.1 and 7.2.2) require a listing broker to disclose in the MLS if he or she will not perform some or all of the following tasks:
+A Because cooperating brokers who sell the listings of such limited service brokers may find it necessary to perform duties ordinarily performed by so-called "full service” brokers, the C.A.R.
+Model MLS Rules have adopted a "disclosure rule" where limited service and entry only listings are identified in the MLS.
+These Model "Scope of Service" Rules (Sections 7.2.1 and 7.2.2) require a listing broker to disclose in the MLS if he or she will not perform some or all of the following tasks:

 (a) provide cooperating brokers with any additional information regarding the property not already displayed in the MLS but instead gives cooperating brokers authority to contact the seller(s) directly for further information;